alphaolomi/datatables/README.md

 # Laravel with Datatable

-DataTables is a plug-in for the jQuery Javascript library.
-It is a highly flexible tool, built upon the foundations of progressive enhancement, that adds all of ...
+[DataTables](https://datatables.net) is a table enhancing plug-in for the jQuery Javascript library, adding sorting, paging and filtering abilities to plain HTML tables with minimal effort.It is a highly flexible tool, built upon the foundations of progressive enhancement, that adds all of functionality without the need to write any JavaScript code.

 ## Getting started